Retail Store Liability

 In most situations, an injured person has four years to bring a claim arising from an accident in a retail store.
 Therefore, it is critical in any potential premises liability claim to contact a knowledgeable attorney as soon as possible so that you have time to explore your options.

 A business being sued for damages after an accident may argue that the customer contributed to causing his or her own harm.
 Florida law holds that a defendant in a negligence case can seek to assign part or all of the blame for an accident to the victim, or in some cases a third party.
 If the defendant can make out a successful comparative fault argument, the plaintiff’s damages award may be reduced in proportion to his or her degree of fault.
 However, it is important to remember that you can potentially recover compensation as long as you were not entirely responsible.
-This means that, for example, a victim who incurs $100,000 in costs after an accident for which he or she is 30 percent at fault may be able to receive up to $70,000 in damages.Discuss Your Premises Liability Claim with a Pembroke Pines Retail Store Liability Attorney
+This means that, for example, a victim who incurs $100,000 in costs after an accident for which he or she is 30 percent at fault may be able to receive up to $70,000 in damages.Discuss Potential Retail Store Liability with a Pembroke Pines Attorney

 An unexpected accident can change your life and the life of your family forever.
-To speak to an experienced Pembroke Pines retail store liability attorney in the Pembroke Pines area, call Cohn & Smith at 954-431-8100 or contact us online.
-We offer a free initial consultation, during which we can discuss the details of your accident and injuries and explain your options.
+To speak to an experienced slip and fall attorney in the Pembroke Pines area, call Cohn & Smith at 954-431-8100 or contact us online.
+We offer a free initial consultation with a lawyer, during which we can discuss the details of your accident and injuries and explain your options.
 We have represented individuals throughout South Florida, including in Pembroke Pines, Weston, and Aventura.